episerver/Foundation-spa-react/README.md

 ```
 ![Build progress](https://i.ibb.co/GvZBcYY/Build-Progress.png)

 5. When the installation is finished, a setup page is opened in your browser.
+If it does, it will most likely result in a 500 error due to keys missing
+6. Modify src/Foundation/find.config to have your Search & Navigation Index information present
-If not, enter the URL http://_yourdomainname_/setup manually.
+8. Enter the URL http://_yourdomainname_/setup manually.
-6. If the setup page throws an error, open your host file, found under **C:\Windows\System32\drivers\etc**, and add the two domain names you entered during the installation.
+9. If the setup page throws an error, open your host file, found under **C:\Windows\System32\drivers\etc**, and add the two domain names you entered during the installation.
 Reload the page in your browser.
 ![Example host file](https://i.ibb.co/Ss79b55/Host-File-Example.png)
+10. Enter the URL http://_yourdomainname_/episerver/cms manually.
+    -  Under CMS/Admin, make sure at least one account has the rights to the function right **DeploySpa** and you know the credentials
+11. Open a terminal/powershell and navigate to the src/Spa.Frontend folder, run the following commands to deploy the first frontend version
+    -  npm run-script login
+    -  npm run-script build
+    -  Restart the website

-7. Log in with user: **admin@example.com** and password: **store** to access the Episerver user interface.
+12. Log in with user: **admin@example.com** and password: **store** to access the Episerver user interface.
  **_Note:_** A **resetup.cmd** file has been created in your project which you can run to re-install the database.

-8. Developer licenses for evaluation purposes can be obtained from the [Episerver License Center](https://license.episerver.com/).
+13. Developer licenses for evaluation purposes can be obtained from the [Episerver License Center](https://license.episerver.com/).
 Place the **License.config** file in your webroot.
+14. **Building a new site**: Adjust the git repository to your own and .gitignore to include some of the configuration in the repository.

 ## Troubleshooting
 ### The installation fails